-Sonnet covers your IC and Chip EM modeling needs from GaAS, GaN and InP, to SiGe and CMOS.
-Sonnet can model your passive elements all the way up to the edges of the active region on into THz frequencies, without having the need to simplify even the most demanding technology stack.
-Sonnet has been used to build PDK models by several foundries over the years and you can entrust in that same technology to help you model your layouts all the way down into deep sub-micron nodes.
-With first-pass success routinely achieved by our customers, we'll work with your PDK and help you verify your model before tapeout.
+Sonnet covers IC and Chip EM modeling needs from GaAS, GaN and InP, to SiGe and CMOS.
+Sonnet can model passive elements all the way up to the edges of the active region on into THz frequencies, without having the need to simplify even the most demanding technology stack.
+Having been used to build PDK models by several foundries over the years, Sonnet can be relied on in that same technology to help model layouts all the way down into deep sub-micron nodes.
+With first-pass success routinely achieved by Sonnet customers, models can be verified before tapeout.

-Published.
-Reviewed.
-Verified.
-Sonnet is the most published EM simulation tool on the market (we've been at this for more than 30 years, after all).
-When loss and coupling matter, count on Sonnet to deliver the results you need to match your stripline, microstrip, CPW or multi-layer board design to measurement.
-Sonnet focuses its simulation efforts to accurately and efficiently model your current and not just provide you with any old answer.
-We give you the accuracy you need right out of the box.
+With over 30 years of experience, Sonnet is the most published EM simulation tool on the market with leading precision and efficiency.
+When loss and coupling matter, count on Sonnet to deliver the results needed to match stripline, microstrip, CPW or multi-layer board design to measurement.
 Sonnet is also the only planar EM solver with published and verified models for anisotropic dielectrics and rough metals by a major board vendor.
-For designers who shield their final product, Sonnet is the only EM tool on the market to predict possible box resonances, before you run the EM model.
+For designers who shield their final product, Sonnet is the only EM tool on the market to predict possible box resonances.

 Sonnet has the most advanced and accurate ports of any EM simulator on the market.
-Our unique mathematics always give Sonnet a good ground reference and allow even internal ports to achieve a noise floor well below your measurement devices' capabilities.
-With mathematical precision to 15 decimal places and advanced calibration standards you can be assured that Sonnet's ports won't interfere with your simulation's results.
+Our unique mathematics always give Sonnet a good ground reference and allow even internal ports to achieve a noise floor well below measurement devices' capabilities.
+Mathematical precision to 15 decimal places and advanced calibration standards assure that Sonnet's ports won't interfere with simulation results.

 Sonnet provides advanced model extraction for simulation results in both time and frequency domain formats.
-For users of RF and microwave frequency domain simulation tools, Sonnet can output S, Y and Z parameter files in Touchstone, Cadence and Keysight MDIF formats.
-If you need your EM model to port to the time domain Sonnet will translate the results into one of several SPICE and Spectre compatible formats.
+For users of RF and microwave frequency domain simulation tools, Sonnet can output S, Y and Z parameter files in Touchstone™, Cadence® and Keysight® MDIF formats.
+Alternatively, if time domain is needed, Sonnet will translate the results into one of several SPICE and Spectre® compatible formats.